Last Updated on June 2, 2026

 The 1253 bus runs every 20-30 minutes, depending on time of day and takes about 40 minutes to get to Cabo da Roca.
 You really can’t miss your stop, as the bus stops right in front of it.

-One way ticket costs โ‚ฌ2.60 paid directly to the driver.
+One way ticket costs €2.70 paid directly to the driver.
 Viva Viagem card is not accepted, as it’s a different bus company.
 So be sure to have some change to pay on the bus.

-There is another bus 1624, which runs from Sintra to Cacais, with a stop in Cabo da Roca.
+There is another bus 1624, which runs from Sintra to Cascais, with a stop in Cabo da Roca.
 However, this bus leaves from near the Portela de Sintra train station, not the main one.
 Portela de Sintra is the second to last stop on the Lisbon – Sintra train route, so if you are already in the historic center of Sintra and plan on going to Cabo da Roca from there, it’s not a convenient option.

-Even though there are many people visiting, there was still plenty of room to walk around.
-It seemed like most of them gathered near the monument.
-All it took, was to head towards the cliffs, and take a walk along the trails to admire the amazing coastline with significantly less people around.
+Even though Cabo da Roca is a popular spot with many people visiting, there’s plenty of room to walk around.
+It seemed like most people gather near the big monument.
+All you need to do is just head towards the cliffs, and take a walk along the trails to see the amazing coastline with significantly less people around.

 How to get from Cabo da Roca to Lisbon

-Once in Cascais, you need to take a train to Lisbon.
+Once in Cascais, your next step is to take a train to Lisbon.
 The train station is right in the center of town, across the street from the last bus stop.
-The urban railway Linha de Cascais runs frequently and the journey takes about 40 minutes.
-One way ticket costs โ‚ฌ2.25 and you can use your Viva Viagem card.
-Once in Lisbon, the train arrives at Cais do Sodre station ( not Rossio station ).
+The urban railway Linha de Cascais runs frequently, and the journey takes about 40 minutes.
+One way ticket costs €2.55 and you can use your Viva Viagem card.
+Once in Lisbon, the train arrives at Cais do Sodre station (not Rossio station).

 Cabo da Roca tours